-CCRA's Fact Sheet dated November 2002 concerning art-donation or art-flipping schemes indicates that third party penalty can include charities that receive the donation if "it knows - or if it can reasonably be expected to have known - that the appraised value were incorrect."
-This position is confirmed in CCRA's Registered Charities Newsletter No. 16 issued on October 9, 2003.
+CRA's FactSheet dated November 2002 concerning art-donation or art-flipping schemes indicates that third party penalties can include charities that receive the donation if "it knows - or if it can reasonably be expected to have known - that the appraised values were incorrect."
+This position was confirmed in CRA's Registered Charities Newsletter No. 16 issued on October 9, 2003.

-In this regard, Information Circular IC 01-1 specifically indicates the following:
+In this regard, Information Circular IC 01-1 specifically states the following: